marlonmetal/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 :::

 The filename extension that these files should have, and the contents of these files, is VM-dependent.
 For example, some chains may expect `config.txt` while others expect `config.json`.
-If multiple files are provided with the same name but different extensions (e.g. `config.json` and `config.txt`) in the same sub-directory, AvalancheGo will exit with an error.
+If multiple files are provided with the same name but different extensions (e.g. `config.json` and `config.txt`) in the same sub-directory, MetalGo will exit with an error.

-For a given chain, AvalancheGo will look first for a config sub-directory whose name is the chain ID.
+For a given chain, MetalGo will look first for a config sub-directory whose name is the chain ID.
 If it isn't found, it looks for a config sub-directory whose name is the chain's primary alias.
 If it's not found, it looks for a config sub-directory whose name is another alias for the chain.
 All folder and file names are case sensitive.

 Alternatively, for some setups it might be more convenient to provide config entirely via the command line.
-For that, you can use AvalancheGo `--chain-config-dir` flag, as documented [here](avalanchego-config-flags.md#--chain-config-content-string).
+For that, you can use MetalGo `--chain-config-dir` flag, as documented [here](metalgo-config-flags.md#--chain-config-content-string).

 It is not required to provide these custom configurations.
 If they are not provided, a VM-specific default config will be used.